Random Tur\'an theorem for expansions of spanning subgraphs of tight trees: Introduction

-Theorem~\ref{theorem:main} relies on a balanced supersaturation result for expansions of spanning subgraphs of tight trees. ``Balanced supersaturation'' roughly means that, given an $r$-graph $H$, if the number of edges in an $r$-graph $G$ on $n$ vertices is much larger than $\ex(n,H)$, then we can find a collection $\S$ of copies of $H$ in $G$ with ``balanced distribution'', i.e. you cannot find a set $\sigma$ of edges of $G$ such that the number of copies of $H$ in $\S$ containing $\sigma$ is unusually large.
+Theorem~\ref{theorem:main} relies on a ``balanced supersaturation'' result for expansions of spanning subgraphs of tight trees.
+Here ``balanced supersaturation'' roughly means that, given an $r$-graph $H$, if the number of edges in an $r$-graph $G$ on $n$ vertices is much larger than $\ex(n,H)$, then we can find a collection $\C$ of copies of $H$ in $G$ with ``balanced distribution'', i.e. you cannot find a set $\sigma$ of edges of $G$ such that the number of copies of $H$ in $\C$ containing $\sigma$ is unusually large.
 A good balanced supersaturation result for $H$ would usually imply a good upper bound for the random Tur\'an number of $H$ by using the container method developed independently by Balogh, Morris and Samotij~\cite{balogh2015independent} and Saxton and Thomassen~\cite{saxton2015hypergraph}.

 Let $\Fb(H,n)$ be the number of $H$-free hypergraphs on $n$ vertices.
 Determining $\Fb(H,n)$ is another type of problem that relies heavily on balanced supersaturation results.
 This type of problem has been studied extensively for $r$-graphs that are not $r$-partite~\cite{erdos1986asymptotic,nagle2001asymptotic,nagle2006extremal}.
 Mubayi and Wang~\cite{mubayi2019thenumber} initiated the study for $r$-partite $r$-graphs.
 In~\cite{mubayi2019thenumber}, they determined the asymptotics of $\Fb(C^r_k,n)$ for even $k$ and $r=3$, and conjectured the asymptotics for all $r$ and $k$.
 Their conjecture was later confirmed by Balogh, Skokan and Narayanan~\cite{balogh2019number}.
 Ferber, Mckinley and Samotij~\cite{ferber2020supersaturated} proved similar results for a larger family of hypergraphs which includes linear cycles.
 The results of~\cite{balogh2019number} and \cite{ferber2020supersaturated} both rely on balanced supersaturation.
 More recently, Jiang and Longbrake~\cite{jiang2022balanced} prove the balanced supersaturation result in~\cite{ferber2020supersaturated} in a more explicit form.
-In this paper, we generalize and significantly improve the balanced supersaturation results in~\cite{balogh2019number,ferber2020supersaturated,jiang2022balanced}.
+Our main technical contribution in this paper is that we find a new way to obtain balanced supersaturation results for expansions of hypergraphs, which significantly improve the balanced supersaturation results in~\cite{balogh2019number,ferber2020supersaturated,jiang2022balanced}.